mongodb/mongo-c-driver/README.md

 # Error Handling
 Most functions return MONGO_OK or BSON_OK on success and MONGO_ERROR or BSON_ERROR on failure.
-Specific error codes and string are then stored in the bson_buffer->err, mongo_connection->err, bson_buffer->errstr, and mongo_connection->errstr fields.
-This is still a work in progress but will be consistent and complete witht the 0.5 release.
+Specific error codes and string are then stored in the `err` and `errstr` fields of the `mongo_connection`, `bson_buffer`, and `bson` structs.

+The error handling conventions are still a work in progress but will be consistent and complete for the 0.5 release.

 # TODO
-building on windows
+* building on windows
-more documentation
+* more documentation
-checking for $err in query results query helper for sort and hint explain and profiler helpers safe-mode modifications (maybe) cached ensure_index (maybe)
+* checking for $err in query results
+* query helper for sort and hint
+* explain and profiler helpers
+* safe-mode modifications (maybe)
+* cached ensure_index (maybe)

 # CREDITS

-Gergely Nagy - Non-null-terminated string support.
+* Gergely Nagy - Non-null-terminated string support.
-Josh Rotenberg - Initial Doxygen setup and a significant chunk of documentation.
+* Josh Rotenberg - Initial Doxygen setup and a significant chunk of documentation.

 # LICENSE